firebase/firebase-js-sdk/.changeset/fresh-experts-mix.md

 "@firebase/database": patch
 ---

-Fixed issue where hostname set by `useEmulator` was being overridden by longpolling response
+Fixed issue where hostname set by `connectDatabaseEmulator` was being overridden by longpolling response